qjack001/Git-Cooking/_posts/treats/2020-06-21-ginger-molasses-cookie.md

 6. Place dough in fridge for 2 hours to over night to firm up
 7. Preheat over to 350°F
 8. Roll dough in to 1 inch balls and coat in sugar
-9. bake for 8-10 minutes
+9. Bake for 8-10 minutes

 ### Notes